lazlop/find_my_uri/README.md

 ## Installation

-1. You don't even have to clone the repository!
+1. You don't even have to clone or install the repository!
 You can just run:
 ```bash
 uvx --from 'find_my_uri @ git+https://github.com/lazlop/find_my_uri.git' find-my-uri
 ```
 Be aware, it will take a little while to download the package (which includes the embedded URIs) and the embedding model

+OR

-2. Clone the repository:
+1. Clone the repository:
 ```bash
 git clone <repository-url>
 cd find_my_uri